janealsh/jalshihabi/content/authors/admin/_index.md

 role: Undergrad Student at the University of Waterloo
 ---

-Jane Al-Shihabi is an undergrad student at the University of Waterloo studying Systems Design Engineering.
-She has recently been interested in using programming to change the world for the better; she just doesn't have a clear idea on _how_ yet.
+I'm an undergraduate student at the University of Waterloo studying Systems Design Engineering, heading into my 1B term.
+I have recently been interested in using programming to change the world for the better; I just don't have a clear idea on _how_ yet.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.